 In the past our graduates have been based in US, The Netherlands and Norway.
 However, this is down to business need and can vary from year to year.

 Unfortunately, Centrica cannot accept deferred applications.
 If you're taking a gap year to broaden your horizons through travel, work experience or voluntary work or you are embarking on further studies, we would love to hear from you.
-You could either consider our summer placement programme for this summer with the view of trying to secure a graduate role for September 2015.
+You could either consider our summer placement programme instead with the view of trying to secure a graduate role for after your gap year.
 Otherwise please submit your graduate programme application next autumn.

 This section of our website includes lots of information on what our graduates do during the programme.
 Visit the Our programmes page to find out about individual programmes.